-The following exposes the key-data in the Climate Debt calculations: Fossil CO2 Emissions, GDP, Environmental Performance, Ecological Footprint without carbon, Forest Cover, Primary Forests, Nuclear Power and Population.
+The following exposes the key-data in the Climate Debt calculations: Fossil CO2 Emissions, GDP, Environmental Performance, Ecological Footprint without carbon, Forest Cover, Primary Forests, Nuclear Power, Population trends and climate change financing.
 For comparison, Canada, Russia and Saudi Arabia (ranked 4th, 5th, and 6th in Share of global Climate Debt) are included in some diagrams.

 The ‘Per capita Climate Debt‘ accumulated since 2000 of the United States, China and Japan are $7,387, $921 and $2,727, respectively.
 The diagram below shows the trends between 2010 and 2017, with world average set at 100, for the three countries as well as of Canada, Russia and Saudi Arabia.
 The per capita Climate Debt ranking by October 2017 is shown in brackets.